 Subsequent to the completion of the Tweefontein Optimisation Project, Tweefontein consists of two mining areas (Tweefontein Open Cast and Tweefontein Underground) and a coal handling and preparation plant.
-Tweefontein produces and exports approximately 5 million tonnes per annum while also supplying approximately 3 million tones per annum of thermal coal for domestic use.
+Tweefontein produces and exports approximately 9 million tonnes per annum.

 iMpunzi

 iMpunzi consists of the iMpunzi North and East opencast thermal coal mines, a newly expanded coal handling and preparation plant, and the iMpunzi dump reclamation operations feeding to the ATC coal handling and preparation plant, which produce a combined 6.3 million tonnes per annum, with over 85 per cent. destined for the export market.